 The debate over halal (حلال) and kosher (כשר) ritual slaughter is a hotbed of religion, politics, corporate greed, systematic abuses, and special interests.
 Amidst all the controversy, the core question remains: is it possible to end the life of another being in a way that is kind?

 Presenting incredibly complex concepts in a simplified format always runs the risk of being overly reductionist.
-This is why—as with all of my intensively researched content—this article contains citations, a bibliography, and in this case, portions of my original draft that were cut from the final video for the sake of time.
-That it remains a comparatively lengthy video is a testament to the complexity of this topic.
+This is why—as with all of my intensively researched content—this article contains citations, a bibliography, and portions of my original draft that were cut from the final video for the sake of time.

 In fact, the values espoused by animal advocates opposed to ritual slaughter are, according to Jewish and Islamic leaders, the very basis of halal and kosher practices.
 But this potential common ground is rarely explored as almost every public debate over ritual slaughter arises from undercover footage exposing the horrifically brutal treatment of animals in halal and kosher slaughterhouses.